๐Ÿ“…

 Common questions about what to expect your first week on semaglutide

 Most people notice reduced appetite within 12-48 hours of the first injection.
-At the 0.25 mg starting dose, the effect is mild โ€” you think about food less and feel full sooner, but you do not lose your appetite entirely.
-The appetite suppression becomes more pronounced at 0.5 mg (weeks 5-8) and strongest at 1.0+ mg.
-By 1.0 mg, most people describe a fundamental change in their relationship with food โ€” the constant background 'food noise' quiets dramatically.
+At the starting dose, the effect is mild โ€” you think about food less and feel full sooner, but you do not lose your appetite entirely.
+The appetite suppression tends to become more pronounced as the dose is stepped up over the following weeks; many people describe a fundamental change in their relationship with food, with the constant background 'food noise' quieting noticeably.

 Yes.
 Dosed logs your injection timing, dose, injection site, daily symptoms (nausea, appetite, energy, GI), weight, and food intake on a single timeline.
 The dashboard shows how your body responds to each dose escalation โ€” useful data for your provider when deciding whether to advance, hold, or adjust the titration schedule.